Warp2063/class-01-102/README.md

 ## Information

 - This project is a sample HTML file that contains various HTML tags with some CSS styling included inline.
-- This index.html is about palm trees.
+- The index.html contains facts about palm trees.
 - This includes the following HTML tags:
   - **\<html>**
   - **\<br>**